The Merry Wives of Windsor (opera)

-The Merry Wives of Windsor (German: Die lustigen Weiber von Windsor) is an opera in three acts by Otto Nicolai to a German libretto by Salomon Hermann Mosenthal based on the play The Merry Wives of Windsor by William Shakespeare.

-The opera is a Singspiel, containing much spoken dialogue between distinct musical numbers.
-The opera remains popular in Germany, and the overture is sometimes heard in concert in other countries.
+Die lustigen Weiber von Windsor, or The Merry Wives of Windsor, is an 1849 opera in three acts by Otto Nicolai to a German libretto by Salomon Hermann Mosenthal based on Shakespeare's play.
+Published as a comical-fantastical work in three acts with dance (komisch-phantastische Oper in 3 Akten mit Tanz), its structure is musical numbers linked by spoken dialogue, harkening back to the then-outmoded Singspiel format.
+It remains popular in Germany and Austria and its overture is sometimes heard in concert in other countries.

 Composition history

-Otto Nicolai composed the music from 1845 to 1849.
-He had previously achieved great success with a few Italian operas, but this opera was to become his masterpiece in the German language.
-The composer himself made some changes to the libretto.
+Nicolai wrote most of the music in 1845 and 1846 but was able to adjust the score in 1849 just before the work's delayed premiere.
+He had earlier won success with four Italian melodramatic operas, viz.
+Rosmonda d’Inghilterra, Gildippe ed Odoardo, Il templario and Il proscritto, the last of which he revised to a German libretto as Die Heimkehr des Verbannten, to additional acclaim, in 1843, leading to his attention to the Shakespeare, in German.
+Die lustigen Weiber von Windsor was to become his acknowledged masterpiece.
+The composer was confident enough to adjust Mosenthal's libretto.

 Performance history

 It was difficult at first to find a stage that was willing to mount the opera.
 Following the premiere at the Königliches Opernhaus (Royal Opera House, now Berlin State Opera) in Berlin on 9 March 1849 under the baton of the composer, it proved unsuccessful at first, having been cancelled after a mere four shows.
 Its ongoing success started to gain traction only some time after Nicolai's death.
-Though the libretto and the dramaturgy may seem old-fashioned to today's audiences, the piece nevertheless remains popular to the day.
+Though the libretto and the dramaturgy may seem old-fashioned to today's audiences, the piece nevertheless remains popular to this day.

 The music is of such high quality that the work is performed with increasing regularity.
 23 performances of four productions were planned in four German cities between March and July 2012.